BCC Communication Pathway

 Every member is personally investing in someone

 A congregation member: not a program or staff: is holding the baton for at least one other person's next step.
-Discipleship is relational or it is not discipleship.
+This is Move Right, Look Left made personal: maturing in their own walk while actively reaching toward someone else.

 04